ofmla/devito-wiki/Using-Devito-on-GPUs-with-PGI-OpenACC.md

 ```

 ## 2. Download and install CUDA (recall: the download link is for an Ubuntu 18.04 machine)
+An NVIDIA CUDA driver must be installed on a system with a GPU before you can runa program compiled for the GPU on that system.
+PGI products do not contain CUDA Drivers.
+You must download and install the appropriate CUDA Driver from NVIDIA.

 ```
 Follow the instructions here to install CUDA.